July deadline for Iran nuclear deal appears in jeopardy - envoys

 In theory, an extension to the high-stakes talks should not be a problem if all sides want it.
-But President Barack Obama would need to secure the consent of Congress at a time of fraught relations between his administration and lawmakers.
+But President Barack Obama would need to secure Congress' consent at a time of fraught relations between the administration and lawmakers.

 Iran, the United States, Britain, France, Germany, Russia and China included the July 20 deadline to reach a comprehensive agreement in an interim deal they reached in Geneva on Nov.
 24.

-The November agreement - under which Iran suspended some sensitive nuclear activities in exchange for limited sanctions relief - allowed for a six-month extension if more time were needed for a final settlement that would end sanctions on Iran and remove the threat of war.
+The November agreement allowed for a six-month extension if more time was needed for a final deal to end sanctions on Iran and remove the threat of war.

-An extension would allow up to half a year more for limited sanctions relief and restraints on Iranian nuclear work as agreed in Geneva.
-To avoid an open conflict with Congress, Obama would want U.S. lawmakers' approval to extend sanctions relief.
+An extension would allow up to half a year more for limited sanctions relief and limits on Iranian nuclear work as agreed in Geneva.
+To avoid an open conflict with Congress, Obama would want U.S. lawmakers' approval to extend that sanctions relief.

-The latest round of talks in Vienna last month ran into difficulties when it became clear that the number of centrifuge enrichment machines Iran wanted to maintain was well beyond what would be acceptable to the West.
+The latest round of talks in Vienna last month ran into difficulties when it became clear that the number of enrichment centrifuges Iran wanted to maintain was well beyond what would be acceptable to the West.
 That disagreement, envoys said, can be measured in tens of thousands of centrifuges.

 EXTENSION A "FOREGONE CONCLUSION"

-Barring a surprise breakthrough in the next round in Vienna on June 16-20, Western officials say an extension is virtually a foregone conclusion.
-"We're far apart," one diplomat said, and the talks will be "long and complicated."
+Barring a surprise breakthrough in the next round in Vienna on June 16 to 20, Western officials said an extension was virtually a foregone conclusion.
+"We're far apart," one diplomat said, adding that the talks would be "long and complicated."

-The two sides said last month that they had intended to start drafting the text of a final agreement but the full-scale drafting did not actually begin.
+The sides said last month that they had intended to start drawing up a final pact but the full-scale drafting did not actually start.

 French foreign ministry spokesman Romain Nadal said the priority for France was to reach a good deal rather than to rush through an agreement.